Saisree-123/Sketch_with_kernels/README.md

 Leveraging the knowledge of convolution to sketch an image of my choice.

-Open the document 'Convolution.docx' to learn about concept of convolution.
+Open the document 'Convolution.docx' to learn about convolution intuitively.

 PS: Yes, it is the same concept utilized in convolutional layer of convolutional Neural Network :)